scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 can be wrapped with `pandas-flavor`'s `pf.register_dataframe_method` decorator, thus bringing the most feature-complete implementation of `dplyr` verbs to the `pandas` world.
 It does, however,  re-implement a number of ``pandas`` functions using ``dplyr`` names.
+This makes it distinct from the pyjanitor project, where extension, rather than replacement, of existing ``pandas`` functionality is generally encouraged.
 Whether the developers are interested in collaboration remains to be discussed.
 Development was last seen earlier in the year (as of 22 May 2019), with 10 contributors to the project.

 **plydata** :cite:`plydata`: Like the others mentioned before, ``plydata`` also aims to provide the ``dplyr``-style data manipulation grammar to ``pandas``.
 It